Rise-Software/Rise-Photos/README.md

 And, do it all with consistency, thanks to WinUI 2.8.
 We have built Rise Photos with your device in mind, designing every detail so our app fits right in with your Windows installation.

-Rise Photos is not complete without Rise+, a new online service coming to all Rise Software apps in 2023 that allows you to sync your settings and share amongst the growing Rise Software community!
-We can't wait for you to try it!
-(Rise+ is coming in 2023 and will not be available during the Alpha stages of development).

 ## Credits & support this project
 Created, developed and designed by Joseph Beattie - Head of Rise Software